 As image makers we love playing with photos to create different looks.
-And for many of us textures often play a big part of crafting those looks, letting us transform a nice, clean photo into something else completely.
+And for many of us adding texture to photos often plays a big part of crafting those looks, letting us transform a nice, clean photo into something else completely.

 Sometimes this just means adding a little texture on top to ‘rough’ up the image a little.
 And other times it means stacking layers of textures to create a totally new look.
 Photoshop’s Blending Modes play a big part in this process, giving us a powerful tool that lets us create a variety of moods with our images.